andonokar/weatherTraffic/README.md

 1. clone this repo and install the requirements
 2. configure the yaml with the necessary configuration
 3. note that the path configuration accepts any spark format to scale the pipeline
+4. Note that spark also will need to be able to operate with delta tables
+5. It's better to configure spark operability with delta tables on spark environment itself and not hardcode
-4. setup a job for weather ingestion using spark-submit to the cluster you want
+6. setup a job for weather ingestion using spark-submit to the cluster you want
-5. run the streamlit dashboard when you need info on directions or weather
+7. run the streamlit dashboard when you need info on directions or weather

 TODO:
 1. Integrate traffic info with weather infos